Ontario and Canada Legal Rights Explained

 Step 1

-Review Part C, Ch.2 ["CPA Exemptions from Coverage"] to see if you can locate your consumer situation in any of the s.2,3 or 4 exemption types (ie. fully CPA-exempt, partially CPA-exempt or under federal jurisdiction).
+Review Part A, Ch.2 ["CPA Exemptions from Coverage"] to see if you can locate your consumer situation in any of the s.2,3 or 4 exemption types (ie. fully CPA-exempt, partially CPA-exempt or under federal jurisdiction).

 . if the sector is fully exempt or under federal jurisdiction, see if you can locate a chapter covering it in Part B. If you can - use it.
 If not it is because I haven't written one yet and you are on your own.
 Sorry.

-. if the sector is NOT MENTIONED in Ch.2, proceed to step 2.
+. if the sector is not mentioned in Ch.2, proceed to step 2.

 . if the sector is mentioned but is 'partially exempt' proceed to step 3.